Huawei to launch its Harmony OS Android rival on smartphones in 2021

 That led the company to experience a slump in overseas smartphone sales, although that was later offset by a surge in domestic sales.
 Yu said the company shipped 240 million smartphones last year, which gave it a second-place market ranking, but added that software shortages had hurt the company in recent months.

-Huawei has billed Harmony as an multi-device platform across watches, laptops and mobiles, rather than as a like-for-like challenger to Google’s Android mobile operating system.
+Huawei has billed Harmony as a multi-device platform across watches, laptops and mobiles rather than as a like-for-like challenger to Google’s Android mobile operating system.

 Analysts said the restrictions threaten Huawei’s crown as the world’s largest smartphone maker, a ranking it gained this year, and that its smartphone business would disappear entirely if it could not source chipsets.